Detailed Browsing Logs are available for each member using our Internet Accountability service.

 The Detailed Browsing Logs will also allow you to sort by specific types of entries.
 With the help of our browser extensions we currently have three types of entries that will appear in the Detailed Browsing Logs—Viewed Page, Secondary Content, and Web Content.

-A Viewed Page item is Web Content identified as a page viewed by a Covenant Eyes user.
+A Viewed Page entry is Web Content identified as a page viewed by a Covenant Eyes member.
 Supported browsers include:

 - Chrome, Firefox, or Safari on Covenant Eyes for Mac versions 2.5.0 and higher